bradleytenuta/piplex/README.md

    - Use default name and no password.
    - Get the info from inside the public key like so: `cat id_ecdsa.pub`.
    - Copy to clipboard and then pase in SSH keys in github settings.
+- Issues with space?
+Check if `/dev/root` is full with command: `df -h`.
+If it is, you need to free up space.
+   - See what is using up all the space: `sudo du -xh / | grep -P "G\t"`
+   - Might be due to the very large `/config` file that the plex server creates.

 # SSH Info